 - Tingling, itching, and/or burning sensations on or around the lips are usually the first signs of a cold sore.
 These symptoms generally start about 12-24 hours before the cold sore appears.

 - Slowly blisters appear, which makes the affected part red, swollen, and painful.

-- In the following two to three days the blisters rupture.
+- In the following 2-3 days the blisters rupture.
 The ruptured blisters ooze fluid that may be clear or yellowish.
 This phase of oozing fluid is called the “weeping phase.”

 - In the next four to five days after the cold sore develops, it crusts and scabs over.
 The skin may crack or bleed as it heals.

 - Ultimately, the scab falls off.
 The skin underneath may be a little more pink or reddish than usual for a few days.
-Usually, it may take a week or two for the sore to heal completely.
+Usually, it may take 1-2 weeks for the sore to heal completely.

 A cold sore is contagious starting from the period a person feels the initial symptoms (such as tingling, burning, and itching) to the time the cold sore has healed completely (when the scab falls and skin has completely healed).